-Each curriculum has required days and hours of attendance (check for your Institute below for specific information).
+Each curriculum has required days and hours of attendance.
 Once the student has enrolled into the Institute and has signed the enrollment agreement, which outlines their attendance schedule, the student must adhere to their contract and cannot change their attendance schedule unless approved in writing by Aveda Arts & Sciences Institute.